Bennyr20/mal/BennyPython/README.md

 First Log entry!
 Woohoo!

 Forked and cloned git repository.
-Ready to start work on writing the LISP interpreter at step 0: REPL (read, evaluate, print)
+Ready to start work on writing the LISP interpreter at step 0: REPL (read, evaluate, print).
+Finished step0 along with the optional command history part.

-STEP 0: